daminzombie/custom-ballspotting/README.md

 ## Posttrain From T-DEED/SoccerNetBall

-Use the T-DEED checkpoint as a backbone initializer and train a new no-team custom head on your final product dataset:
+Use the T-DEED checkpoint as a backbone initializer and train a new team-aware `2*N+1` head on your final product dataset:

 ```bash
 custom-ballspotting posttrain --config configs/final_posttrain_from_tdeed.example.json